Marc D. Falkoff

 • Politics at Guantánamo: The Former Chief Prosecutor Speaks, Jurist (Nov.
 2, 2007).

-• Verses of Suffering, Amnesty Int'l Mag., Fall 2007 (cover story), reprinted in Viewpoints: Readings Worth Thinking and Writing About (7th ed.
+• Verses of Suffering, Amnesty Int'l Magazine, Fall 2007 (cover story), reprinted in Viewpoints: Readings Worth Thinking and Writing About (7th ed.
 2009).